D'elles: Background

 On 14 September 2006, celinedion.com posted information that Dion would release a new French album in 2007.
 Ten prominent female writers from Quebec and France wrote the lyrics and a team of famous French composers worked on the music.
 Jean-Jacques Goldman would be overseeing the album which will be recorded in Las Vegas.
 On 3 January 2007, Dion's official website announced that the new French-language album, D'elles was scheduled for release in May 2007.
 The title is a spin-off of Dion's 1995 album D'eux.
 Both can be translated as About Them or From Them, with D'elles being specifically the feminine version.
-In a press release from 12 January 2007, it was confirmed that Dion is still working on her upcoming album which is a concept project.
+In a press release from 12 January 2007, it was confirmed that Dion was still working on her upcoming album which is a concept project.
 The lyrics were written by females only: Françoise Dorin, Christine Orban, Nina Bouraoui, Marie Laberge, Lise Payette, Denise Bombardier, Nathalie Nechtschein, Janette Bertrand, Jovette Alice Bernier and George Sand, and the themes throughout this album centre on "woman".
 Many of Dion's long-time collaborators, including Jean-Jacques Goldman, participated in this project.
 Although Goldman did not write any of the songs, he supervised the album and arranged the song lyrics.
 Music composers included: Erick Benzi, Jacques Veneruso, David Gategno and Gildas Arzel.

 The first single "Et s'il n'en restait qu'une (je serais celle-là)", written by Françoise Dorin and David Gategno, was scheduled for release in Francophone countries on 14 February 2007.
 Dion's official website posted information that D'elles will be released in two special editions: a double digipak and a collectors box set.
 The album was scheduled for release on 21 May 2007 in selected European countries and 22 May 2007 in Canada.
 "Et s'il n'en restait qu'une (je serais celle-là)" premiered on 14 February 2007 and was sent to radio and released as a digital download on the same day.
 In a press release from 16 February 2007, celinedion.com announced that Dion is putting the finishing touches on D'elles, an album which celebrates womanhood.
 Also two new music composers were added to the list: Marc Dupré and Jean-François Breau.
 The first excerpt from the "Et s'il n'en restait qu'une (je serais celle-là)" music video was posted on 28 March 2007 and the full video premiered on 4 April 2007.
 The "Et s'il n'en restait qu'une (je serais celle-là)" CD single was issued on 13 April 2007 in Francophone countries.
 The cover art for the album, by Daniela Federici, was released on 19 April 2007.